 Again, though, there's that niggling issue of how to get the compliance job done when you've got a business to run.
 Even where central compliance and business-unit compliance work hand in hand, people are busy.

 "You've got to operationalize it," said Speh.
-It was interesting to hear this because it synchs with the thinking of a community banker who took part in a recent ABA Banking Journal roundtable, the cover story in our March edition.
+It was interesting to hear this because it synchs with the thinking of a community banker who took part in a recent Banking Exchange roundtable, the cover story in our March edition.

 Iowa banker Steve Goodenow said in that article that his bank has been exploring ways to automate compliance at the front line, especially, in order to avoid errors in disclosures in lending and the onboarding process.